angelaanozie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File: 20-hiago: A script that removes all letters c and C from input
+File: 21-reverse: A script that writes a script that reverse its input